CharGoldenYT/CRE-module/readme.md

 > Any assets used for it should go under `assets/cre/` for instance to add an image via the images folder put it in `assets/cre/images/` in fact, there are already included assets with this repo that is for you to reference.

 > This is essentially a self-contained source folder you can build by simply dropping its folder into `Your/HaxeFlixel/Project/Path/Here/source/cre`!

+Refer to [libraries.xml](libraries.xml) for what libraries are needed for this project (Please open an issue if this is innacurate.)